Cashy Voice Entry 2026: Log Any Expense on iPhone in 3 Seconds (Complete Guide)

 3. Unfamiliar account names.
 If you call your account 'the gold Chase card' in speech but it's saved as 'Chase Sapphire' in Cashy, the AI might not match.
 Quick fix: rename accounts to what you naturally say ('Visa', 'Chase', 'cash').

-Pro Patterns for Power Users After a few weeks of voice entry, most people evolve their own shortcuts.
+After a few weeks of voice entry, most people evolve their own shortcuts.
 A few that are worth stealing:

 The End-of-Day Dump.
 Some days you're too busy to log transactions in real time.
 At bedtime, rapid-fire them: 'Spent 4 on coffee.
 Spent 11 on lunch.
 Spent 48 on gas.
 Spent 9 on a snack.'
 Four transactions logged in under 20 seconds.